Undergraduate Assistance

 Help us help you better

-Welcome back.
-For those joining us for the first time, welcome to the Department of Building, Civil and Environmental Engineering.
+Welcome (back) to the Department of Building, Civil and Environmental Engineering.

-From the first day of classes until the DNE deadline, we receive a higher-than-usual number of assistance requests, including some submitted during the summer.
-Rest assured that your request will be answered in the order it was received.
+-Usually, from around two (2) weeks prior to the first day of classes until the DNE deadline, we receive a higher volume of requests.
+They are answered in the order they are received.

-Please allow up to five business days for a reply.
+-Please allow up to five (5) business days for a reply, though often it is much faster.

-- Check the DNE deadline.
-Please note that any form filled out after 5pm three days before the deadline cannot be guaranteed a reply on time for the DNE deadline.
+- Any help request form filled out after 5pm three days before the DNE deadline cannot be guaranteed a reply on time for the DNE deadline.
 This does not mean not to put in a request for help after that date.
 It just means that we will try our best to serve everyone by then, but cannot promise to be able to serve everyone if all come in last minute.

-- For any questions, you may email the reception at bce-rec@concordia.ca
+- For any questions about this process, you may email the reception at bce-rec@concordia.ca.

 - Any financial question relating to your student account or financial block.